 - Arrhythmias are abnormal heart rhythms.
 A particularly dangerous arrhythmia called ventricular fibrillation is a major cause of early death from heart attack.
-Arrhythmias are more likely to occur within the first 4 hours of a heart attack, and they are associated with a high mortality rate.
-However, patients who are successfully treated have the same long-term prognosis as those who DO NOT have such arrhythmias.
+Arrhythmias are more likely to occur within the first several hours of a heart attack, and they are associated with a high mortality rate.
+However, people who are successfully treated have the same long-term prognosis as those who DO NOT have such arrhythmias.

 - Heart block, also called atrioventricular (AV) block, is a type of arrhythmia in which the electric conduction of nerve impulses to muscles in the heart is slowed or interrupted.
 Although heart block is dangerous, it can be treated effectively with a pacemaker, and it rarely causes any long-term complications in patients who survive it.

-- Cardiogenic shock is a very dangerous condition that is associated with very low blood pressure, reduced urine levels, and cellular abnormalities.
+- Cardiogenic shock is a very dangerous condition that is associated with very low blood pressure, reduced urine levels, and other abnormalities throughout the body.
 Shock occurs in about 7% of heart attacks and results from so much of the heart being damaged that it cannot pump effectively or another complication such as damage to a heart valve.

-- Heart failure is a condition where the damaged heart muscle is unable to pump all the blood that the tissues need.
-Patients experience fatigue, shortness of breath, and fluid buildup.
+- Heart failure is a condition in which the damaged heart muscle is unable to pump all the blood that the tissues need.
+People experience fatigue, shortness of breath, and fluid buildup.
 When heart failure is severe it can lead to shock (very low blood pressure).

 Heart Attack Symptoms

 Symptoms can vary between men and women.
-Women, older people and diabetes are less likely than men to have chest pain.
+Women, older people, and people with diabetes are less likely to have chest pain.
 But they are more likely to experience shortness of breath, nausea or vomiting, or jaw and back pain.

 Common signs and symptom of heart attack include:

 Chest pain.Chest pain or discomfort (angina) is the main sign of a heart attack.
 It can feel like pressure, squeezing, fullness, or pain in the center of the chest.
-Patients with coronary artery disease who have stable angina often experience chest pain that lasts for a few minutes and then goes away.
-With heart attack, the pain usually lasts for more than a few minutes and the feeling may go away, but then come back.
-Although it can be persistent.
+Often the pain radiates to the neck, jaw, shoulder, or down the left arm.
+People with coronary artery disease who have stable angina often experience chest pain that lasts for a few minutes and then goes away.
+With heart attack, the pain is intense and usually lasts for more than a few minutes (typically 30 to 60 minutes).
+The feeling may go away, but then come back, although it can be persistent.

-Discomfort in the upper body.People having a heart attack may feel discomfort in the arms, neck, back, jaw, or stomach.
+Discomfort in the upper body.People having a heart attack may feel pain or discomfort in the arms, neck, back, jaw, or stomach.